Coronavirus latest: US overtakes China as country with most COVID-19 cases | DW | 26.03.2020

 It constitutes a daily rise In France of 27%, a significant increase from the previous day with the country now in its second week of lockdown.

-The workers in the German town of Pähl and the surrounding area can order food on Friday between 10 a.m. and 6 p.m. from two separate restaurants in Müller’s hometown.
+Workers in the German town of Pähl and the surrounding area can order food on Friday between 10 a.m. and 6 p.m. from two separate restaurants in the Bayern Munich star's hometown.
 If you know German, you can watch his message in this tweet:

 18:37 South Korea is among those countries with a high rate of testing for the novel coronavirus.
 Watch DW's latest report to find out how the east Asian country has managed to flatten the curve.